icrc/openmrs-module-patientgrid/README.md

 **Property Name** `patientgrid.cacheDirectory`

-The location of the directory to use to cache grid report data, it can be a folder name which will be located in the application data directory otherwise an absolute path.
+Specifies the location of the directory to use to cache grid report data, it can be an absolute path otherwise a folder name which will be located in patientgrid folder in the application data directory.

 Defaults to a folder named `.report_cache` in the application data directory